macOS privacy and security settings: Relaxed level

 What for: So you definitely don't get hacked.

-macOS devices support two-factor authentication.
-It helps provide additional security for your Apple ID.
-If you enable it, the system will prompt you for a one-time code each time you attempt to sign in from a new Apple device.
-It will also show a notification on all gadgets on which you are authorized.
+Two-factor authentication helps provide additional security for your Apple ID.
+If you enable it, the system will prompt you for a one-time code each time you attempt to sign in from a new device.
+Every gadget where you are authenticated will get a notification as well.

-1. Open the Apple menu by clicking the Apple emblem in the upper-left corner;
+1. Open the Apple menu by clicking the Apple emblem in the upper-left corner of the screen;

-2. In the drop-down list, choose System Preferences;
+2. In the drop-down list, select System Preferences;

-9. In the window that opens, enter the verification code that you received on your phone, and click Continue;
+11. Enter the verification code you have received on your phone and click Next;

 What would have happened if you had chosen another privacy level?